sundial-protocol/docs/technical-spec/7-phase-two-validation/0-chapter.rst

 Each component is designed to maintain verifiability while optimizing for L2 performance constraints.
-The following sections detail these components and their interactions within the Midgard protocol.
+The following sections detail these components and their interactions within the Sundial protocol.

 .. _sec:validation-requirements: